PDoakORNL/codesScripts/README.md

 # codesScripts
-collection of codes and scripts from our group
+collection of codes and scripts from postdocs working on ab-initio modeling at ORNL.